The Martial Compendium 5E

 Requires: Any martial melee weapon.

-When you are hit by an attack, you can use your Reaction and expend a superiority die to add it to your AC, potentially causing the attack to miss.
+When you are hit by an attack, you can use your Reaction to add your Proficiency bonus gain from Warrior levels to your AC, potentially causing the attack to miss.
 The AC bonus lasts until the end of the current turn.

 Piercing Shot